Last Updated on

-When you find out that you are pregnant, the first thing you worry about is your diet.
-Your doctor also gives you a list of foods that you should include and exclude in your diet.
-Some foods are a complete no-no during pregnancy, and this makes you doubt all the more.
-Every vegetable and fruit is looked with suspicion.
-Although fruits are recommended in pregnancy, you still doubt it.
-One such fruit is chikoo or sapota.
-Let’s find out if you can eat it when you are pregnant.
+When you are pregnant, watching what you eat becomes a huge part of your life.
+The doctor also gives you a list of foods that you should include and exclude in your diet.
+Some foods are a complete no-no during pregnancy, while some are very beneficial to you and the baby.
+Although most fruits are recommended in pregnancy, there are many that should strictly be avoided.
+Let’s find out if you can eat chikoo when you are pregnant.

 Is Chikoo Safe to Eat During Pregnancy?

-To answer your question of is sapota good in pregnancy, not only is chikoo safe to eat when you are pregnant, it is, in fact, good for your baby and you.
-Sapota fruit is rich in various nutrients that make is a superfood for pregnant women.
-It contains vitamins, minerals, and healthy calories while also being rich in antioxidants.
+To answer your question of whether sapota is good in pregnancy, Chikoo is not only safe to eat when you are pregnant, it is, in fact, good for your baby and you.
+Sapota is rich in various nutrients that make it a kind of superfood for pregnant women.
+It contains vitamins, minerals, and healthy calories, while also being rich in antioxidants.

 The nutritional breakup of sapota is given per 100 grams of the fruit.

 |Vitamin A||18 mcg|

 |Vitamin C||14.7 mg|

 How Many Chikoos Can a Pregnant Woman Eat in a Day?